 For someone like her, one year of working for a doctor like that was all she could handle.
 She set her sights on how to make the most significant impact on the lives of her patients.

 In 2010 we had the opportunity to uproot, move and make a fresh start.
-She became set on owning and running her practice the way she intended, to give her patients the best “quality” of care.
+She became set on owning and running her practice as she intended to give her patients the best “quality” of care.

-You have to understand that most dental offices try to see as many people in one day.
+You must understand that most dental offices try to see as many people in one day.
 This can lead to a lesser quality of care because the doctor or team just can’t spend any time with you.
 They have to move along to the next guest and so on.

-I've even heard of dental offices here in Springfield that double and even triple book their hygiene schedules!
-I don't know about you but if I'm number three in line at the same time slot for the same provider for any service some part of that experience is going to feel rushed or not done to a quality standard.
+I've even heard of dental offices in Springfield that double and even triple-book their hygiene schedules!
+I don't know about you, but if I'm number three in line at the same time slot for the same provider for any service, some part of that experience will feel rushed or not done to a quality standard.

 Dr. Green has talked about this on the radio, and she wrote a blog about this called "Practicing on Roller Skates."

-One of the stipulations of the lender when taking over the practice was that Dr. Green be trained in the same methodology and philosophy that Dr. Herrman studied to provide patients that same continuity of care.
+One of the lender's stipulations when taking over the practice was that Dr. Green be trained in the same methodology and philosophy Dr. Herrman studied to provide patients with that same continuity of care.

 After a lot of soul searching, thinking, and praying, she actually closed her brand new practice for the entire first week to start her journey training at LVI.
 That took guts and faith!

 LVI is the Las Vegas Institute for Advanced Dental Studies which is just north of Las Vegas, Nevada.
-It is here in Summerlin, a charming suburban area, north of the strip is where she found her real passion - helping people escape the pain of TMJ disorder.
+Here in Summerlin, a charming suburban area north of the strip, she found her real passion - helping people escape the pain of TMJ disorder.